New Graduate Student Setup Checklist for Fall 2023

 New Graduate Student Orientation (Begins Thursday, August 10th)

 Mandatory Orientation begins on Thursday, August 10th, 2023.
 At Orientation, you will register for classes, receive safety training, and learn about issues that will be important for you as a graduate student.
 We are still in the planning stages of the event coordination since a number of departments are involved, and we will forward an agenda of activities as soon as possible.
-Please plan on 2 full days of Orientation on Thursday, August 10th and Friday, August 11th, 2023, with additional sessions on Monday, August 14th, Monday, August 21st and Tuesday, August 22nd.
+Please plan on attending 5 days of Orientation on August 10th, August 11th, August 14th, August 21st and August 22nd.

 There are many housing options to consider, and we recommend you start by visiting these sites: